jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## An overview of the ideas in this book

+If this were a step-by-step guitar method, it might be organized backwards.
+First teaching scales,
+then assembling scales into chords, and finally improvising chord melody by ear.

+But I have found it more effective to study guitar in the opposite order.
+First creating music,
+however clumsy or imperfect.
+Then practicing chords and changes, to play a bunch of songs.
+And finally,
+refining with scale practice.

 ### Playing by ear

 The most important skill for learning a musical instrument is "using your ears".